techidaily/site-facebook-video-content/source/_posts/new-2024-approved-facebooks-2023-vision-mastering-the-art-of-short-videos.md

 ![Tap on Hide](https://images.wondershare.com/filmora/article-images/2021/facebook-short-videos-and-everything-about-them-11.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/97ydpSmzTJw?si=tFcelmtQX4u-b3u5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The short video on Facebook is an integrated feature into the application’s user interface, making it impossible to disable it.
 You can, however, hide it from your newsfeed for the time that you are scrolling through your feed.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/NC0rdKEQ98o?si=HYgqC8CxF_WTO5if" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Create Short Videos?